fullstackhero/docs/content/en/basics/getting-started/index.md

 fullstackhero should be the one-stop that caters to the needs of various developers in various technology.
 This obviously would require a lot of community adaptation and contributions.

-As of the initial releases, fullstackhero sports an API Project built on Microsoft's newest .NET 6 and the front-end application (that consumes the .NET 6 Web API) built with Blazor WebAssembly!
+As of the initial releases, fullstackhero supports an API Project built on Microsoft's newest .NET 6 and the front-end application (that consumes the .NET 6 Web API) built with Blazor WebAssembly!

 ## Projects